By Abdulaziz Ali - Medically reviewed by Dr. Mehmet Dogruer, on May 01, 2022

 Direct Hair Implantation is quite similar to Follicular Unit Extraction with the only difference being that a micro-punch is used to harvest the hair grafts from the donor area.
 This micro punch is only a couple of millimeters in width, making donor scars practically invisible once the recovery period is over.

 Mustache transplant recovery is quite quick.
-After the hair growth, treatment patient is free to go.
+After the hair growth, the treatment patient is free to go.
 On the second day, he can resume his normal activities, including working.
 However, more strenuous activities should remain limited for some time.
-One of the key advice regarding mustache transplant recovery period is keeping the mustache area dry in order to provide good conditions for the development of new hair.
+One of the key pieces of advice regarding the mustache transplant recovery period is keeping the mustache area dry in order to provide good conditions for the development of new hair.

 While hair grafting through follicular unit extraction leaves only tiny incisions, still there is a small possibility of a minor infection, easily suppressed with antibiotics.
 Apart from this, abnormal swelling and bruising may appear after mustache transplant.
 In this case, it is recommended to contact your hair specialist.